PaulNovack/Melanie-Martinez-Rag-Chat-Ollama/README.md

 When was Melanie Martinez born?

+How old is Melanie Martinez?

+What is Melanie Martinez Middle name?

 Depending on your system it may take a while for response.

 On my system with no GPU it takes about 3 to 8 seconds for a response.